File System

 This section outlines the file system scanning workflow:

-• Multiple File System Scanner Agents are deployed across Windows or Linux servers.
-Each File System Scanner Agent scans its local File Systems and key stores, detects supported key assets, and securely sends the collected metadata to the central Fortanix On-premises Scanner.
+• Multiple scanner agents are deployed across Windows or Linux servers.
+Each scanner agent scans its local File Systems and key stores, detects supported key assets, and securely sends the collected metadata to the central Fortanix On-premises Scanner.

-For more information, refer to Section 3.2.1: Scan File System Using File System Scanner Agent.
+For more information, refer to Section 3.2.1: Scan File System Using Scanner Agents.

 NOTE

 No cryptographic material ever leaves the server.
-The File System Agent Scanner transmits only metadata, such as file paths, cryptographic asset types, algorithms, and key sizes.
-This information is at the same security level as what appears in Fortanix Key Insight reports and asset listings.
+The scanner agent transmits only metadata, such as file paths, cryptographic asset types, algorithms, and key sizes.

 • The Fortanix On-premises Scanner aggregates this information and establishes an outbound connection to the Fortanix Key Insight SaaS for analysis, reporting, and visualization.

-For more information, refer to Section 3.2.2: Transfer Metadata to Foranix On-premises Scanner.
+For more information, refer to Section 3.2.2: Transfer Metadata to Fortanix On-premises Scanner.

-The File System Scanner Agent is the primary component responsible for scanning and extracting metadata from file systems.
+The File System Scanner Agent (Windows) or File System and Network Scanner Agent (Linux) is the primary component responsible for scanning and extracting metadata from file systems.

 It is available for the following platforms: